 How can I stop High Court enforcement officers?

-If you can’t come to an arrangement to pay off the debt in instalments, you can apply to the court using the N244 court form to stop the HCEOs.
+If you cannot come to an arrangement to pay off the debt in instalments, you can apply to the court using the N244 court form to stop the HCEOs.
 This is called a ‘stay of execution’.